 • “Open door” or observable workspace practices

-• Confirm completion of required district trainings (commonly child abuse reporting, harassment prevention, and general safety)
+• Confirm completion of required school trainings (commonly child abuse reporting, harassment prevention, and general safety)

 1. Protect confidential and sensitive information